 - Dependence on plugins: WordPress relies on plugins to add functionality.

 Both Ghost and Substack offer powerful tools for creating and distributing newsletters.
-Here are some key points to consider when comparing Ghost vs Substack for newsletters:
+When comparing Ghost and Substack for newsletters, there are a few important points to keep in mind:

 - Ghost is a more flexible platform that can be used for creating not just newsletters but also blogs, membership sites, and more.